-Short services of Evening Prayer and Holy Communion are held during semester at 6:30pm on Sundays and are led by the Dean of Chapel, Rev. Prof Sean Winter, or the College Chaplain, Rev. Sally Apokis.
+Short services of Evening Prayer and Holy Communion are held during semester at 6:30pm on Sundays and are led by the Dean of Chapel, Rev. Prof Sean Winter.
 Everyone is welcome, regardless of their faith or background.
 A variety of residents and distinguished friends and alumni are invited to preach in the Chapel.

 The Queen’s College Choir performs regularly in the College Chapel and at other College events, as well in concerts, and on tour.
 Its repertoire reaches from medieval music to newly commissioned works by contemporary Australian composers.
 The Choir is lead by the Choir Director, Mr John Weretka, and the College Organist, David Agg.

 The choir has approximately 16 members chosen from within the College and by external audition.
 A range of choral scholarships for both current college students and external members are available.
 For more information on joining the choir, or booking the choir for functions, please contact the Choir Director at email@example.com

 The range of activities on offer at Queen’s College extends beyond sports and socialising.
 A number of educational events are held each year, most organised by the student-run Willie Quick Committee.

 Monday Evening Programme